Oieusouopi/technical-challenge-BackEnd/README.md

 ## About
 The company Ebytr is having problems with productivity/control because collaborating people have been having diifficulty in organizing their individual tasks.
 For this reason the product management Carolina Bigonha decided to implement a new way of organizing individual tasks.

+## This Project
+>This part of the project is to create a database for the to-do lists and make a CRUD for the to-do list.

 ## Before starting the project

   🐳 Using docker